anantha-ctrl/anantha-ctrl/README.md

 - AI-powered tools with purpose

 ### 📫 How to reach me:
-- Drop me a DM on [LinkedIn](https://www.linkedin.com/in/anantha-ctrl)
+- Drop me a DM on [LinkedIn](https://www.linkedin.com/in/ananthakumarg/)
-- Or ping me via email: `coding.anantha[at]gmail.com`
+- Or ping me via email: `coding.anantha@gmail.com``anantha130404@gmail.com`

 ### 😄 Pronouns:
-He/Him — but mostly just call me Anantha.
+He/Him — but feel free to call me Anantha.

 ### ⚡ Fun fact:
 I once debugged a stubborn CSS issue at 3 AM, and it turned out to be a missing semicolon.
 I still haven’t emotionally recovered.